 The rest of us have to do our homework and learn new words before we buy a tablet or a smartphone.

 But a definition is not enough to understand cloud, slider, flash storage, Android, Bluetooth, dual-core, and apps.
 We need to hear a word, see it in different contexts, read the advertisements, and try the products to understand how a slider or Android can change our lives.
 Like a child learning a new word, we test our understanding of the word with questions and use in it conversations.

 I rely on the writing skill of technical writers to help me understand new words.
 They must write clearly and never assume that I already know their language.
-Here’s a great link for technical writers on whether specs and techy words the best way to review gadgets:
+Here’s a great link for technical writers on whether specs and techy words are the best way to review gadgets.

 And the answer to the how-long-does-it-take question?
 We need to use a word maybe 18–20 times to know it well.

 For fun, expand your store of great words on this site from the New York Times